pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 (addition is associative, and we have inverses).
 However, that's often too strong of an assumption: a lot of times, we want windowed aggregates over operators that are associative but lack inverses.

-For example, a service could surface its tail latencies by reporting the two longest ([top-K](https://en.wikipedia.org/wiki/Selection_algorithm#Sublinear_data_structures) with \\(k=2\\)) request durations over a sliding 1-second time window (and no preset bound on the number of requests per 1-second window).
+For a toy example, a service could summarise its tail latencies by tracking the two longest ([top-K](https://en.wikipedia.org/wiki/Selection_algorithm#Sublinear_data_structures) with \\(k=2\\)) request durations over a sliding 1-second time window (and no preset bound on the number of requests per 1-second window).
 Let's say there was no request in the past second, so the window is initially empty, and requests start trickling in:

-1. an initial 2 ms request gives us a worst-case latency of 2 ms
+1. An initial 2 ms request gives us a worst-case latency of 2 ms
-2. a second 1 ms request gives us top-2 latencies of `{1 ms, 2 ms}`
+2. A second 1 ms request gives us top-2 latencies of `{1 ms, 2 ms}`
-3. another 100 ms request (with `[2 ms, 1 ms, 100 ms]` in the 1-second window) gives a top-2 of `{2 ms, 100 ms}`
+3. Another 100 ms request (with `[2 ms, 1 ms, 100 ms]` in the 1-second window) gives a top-2 of `{2 ms, 100 ms}`
-4. eventually, the 2 ms request ages out of the 1-second window, so we're left with `[1 ms, 100 ms]` in the window, and a top-2 of `{1 ms, 100 ms}`.
+4. Eventually, the 2 ms request ages out of the 1-second window, so we're left with `[1 ms, 100 ms]` in the window, and a top-2 of `{1 ms, 100 ms}`.

-Other common instances of aggregates over inverse-less associative operators are min/max[^min-queue], sample variance[^Pebay], [heavy hitters](https://en.wikipedia.org/wiki/Misra%E2%80%93Gries_heavy_hitters_algorithm), [K-min values cardinality estimators](https://dl.acm.org/doi/10.1145/1247480.1247504), and miscellaneous [statistical sketches](https://cacm.acm.org/practice/data-sketching/).
+Common instances of aggregates over inverse-less associative operators include min/max[^min-queue], sample variance[^Pebay], [heavy hitters](https://en.wikipedia.org/wiki/Misra%E2%80%93Gries_heavy_hitters_algorithm), [K-min values cardinality estimators](https://dl.acm.org/doi/10.1145/1247480.1247504), and miscellaneous [statistical sketches](https://cacm.acm.org/practice/data-sketching/).
 In all these cases, we want to work with [monoids](https://mathworld.wolfram.com/Monoid.html).[^semigroup]

-[^min-queue]: For min/max-augmented queues, [Shachaf linked to](https://gts.y.la/@shachaf/statuses/01K2NBCESQ77VG6CCPARSTV7BA) this [other amortised data structure](https://cp-algorithms.com/data_structures/stack_queue_modification.html#queue-modification-method-1) where we sparsify the queue to hold only values that would be the minimum (resp. maximum) value in the queue if they were at the head.
+[^min-queue]: For min/max-augmented queues, [Shachaf links to](https://gts.y.la/@shachaf/statuses/01K2NBCESQ77VG6CCPARSTV7BA) this [other amortised data structure](https://cp-algorithms.com/data_structures/stack_queue_modification.html#queue-modification-method-1) that sparsifies the queue to hold only values that would be the minimum (resp. maximum) value in the queue if they were at the head.
 Equivalently, each value in the queue is less than (resp. greater than) everything *later* in the queue.
 That's not a property we can enforce by filtering insertions; we must instead drop a variable-length suffix of the monotonic queue before appending to it.
-A lot of queue representations let us do that with a binary search and a constant-time truncation, so it's reasonable as a deamortised implementation.
+A lot of queue representations let us do that with a (rotated) binary search and a constant-time truncation, so it's reasonable as a deamortised implementation.
 However, the trick doesn't generalise well, and already when tracking extrema (i.e., min *and* max, which would require one min-queue and another distinct max-queue), the constant factors might be better with a single instance of the deamortised data structure described here.

-[^Pebay]: Aggregation operators are often commutative (e.g., all the examples I used, including [one-pass moments](https://www.osti.gov/servlets/purl/1028931)), but the queue structure apparently makes it hard to exploit commutativity.
+[^Pebay]: Aggregation operators are often commutative (e.g., all the examples I used, including [one-pass moments](https://www.osti.gov/servlets/purl/1028931)), but FIFO queues apparently makes it hard to exploit commutativity.

 [^semigroup]: Assuming only associativity yields a semigroup, but we can trivially upgrade a semigroup to a monoid with a sentinel identity value (e.g., `Option<T>` instead of `T`).

 As the number of values in the window grows, maintaining such aggregates becomes far from trivial;
 adding values is easy, the challenge is handling deletions efficiently.
-This post [reexplains one way](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf) to augment an arbitrary FIFO queue such that we can add (push on the FIFO) and remove (pop from the FIFO) values while maintaining a monoid-structured aggregate (e.g., top-2 request latencies) over the FIFO's contents *on-the-fly*, with constant bookkeeping overhead and constant number of binary aggregate operator calls for each push or pop, even in the worst case.
+This post [explains one way](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf) to augment an arbitrary FIFO queue such that we can add (push on the FIFO) and remove (pop from the FIFO) values while maintaining a monoid-structured aggregate (e.g., top-2 request latencies) over the FIFO's contents *on-the-fly*, with constant bookkeeping overhead and a constant number of binary aggregate operator calls for each push, pop, or query for the aggregate value, even in the worst case.

 Purely functional clupeids
 --------------------------